lukaszmadrzynski/Website-Update/content/pages/ecotours/lijiang-old-town-ecotour.md

         subtitle: ''
         text: >
-          Discover the rich history and cultural significance of the region at the Lijiang Heritage Museum, where exhibits highlight the traditions and heritage of the Naxi people.
+          Discover the rich history and cultural significance of the region at the **Lijiang Heritage Museum**, where exhibits highlight the traditions and heritage of the Naxi people.
         image:
           type: ImageBlock
           url: /images/Private.jpg